Are Investors Buying All the Homes in Texas?

 Speeding Up Property Turnover

-Investors often have the ability to purchase homes quickly, particularly those requiring repairs.
-This can help move properties that might otherwise sit on the market.
+Investors also tend to move quickly when purchasing homes, especially those in need of repairs.
+This can help properties that might otherwise sit on the market for extended periods.

 Potential Challenges for Homebuyers